 This will go a long way toward minimizing water spots and mildew potential.

 Dry with an old rag or paper towels and reveal a clean surface free from water buildup stains!

 How to Clean a Shower Shelf

-Start by using vinegar, a magic eraser, or regular shower cleaner to scrub away the mildew or whatever else has attached itself to the shower shelf, surrounding walls, and any nearby horizontal surfaces, large or small.
+Start by using vinegar, a magic eraser, or regular shower cleaner to scrub away the mildew and grime.

 How to Clean a Shower Head

 The shower head is the most likely place to get buildup within the shower faucet holes themselves, and also to have hard water spots and other hard-to-clean blemishes.